ane/ane.github.io/_posts/2016-01-08-the-expression-problem-as-a-litmus-test.md

-Using *interfaces* (like in Java) as the datatype example, the problem simply asks whether it is possible to derive the interface and add new methods to the interface, without having to recompile existing code or to resort to using casts.
+Using *interfaces* (like in Java) as the datatype example, the problem simply asks whether it is possible to derive the interface and add new methods to the interface, without having to recompile existing code or to resort to using casts.<!--break-->

 Obviously, in a OOP language it's easy to derive interfaces, but the problem uncovers the rigidity of the type system: you can't modify (i.e. extend) the interface, because you have to modify all the